sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-07-20-gsoc-25-Nikhil-Bhatt-week07.md

 ### Backend: Project data end point

-- Created a new backend route that returns project data of projects without forking them `GET/api/github/getProjectData` Earlier, when we used to click "Open in Music blocks" in the projects page, a shallow fork of the project (without all the project history) used to get created, the route helps in only returning the projectData which is loaded to musicblocks allowing students to see first and then decide whether to fork or not
+- Created a new backend route that returns project data of projects without forking them `GET/api/github/getProjectData`.
+Earlier, when we used to click "Open in Music blocks" in the projects page, a shallow fork of the project (without all the project history) used to get created, the route helps in only returning the projectData which is loaded to musicblocks allowing students to see first and then decide whether to fork or not.

-- Custom description for the project - This change allows student to add descriptions to their projects, similar to what they did in the planet page
+- Custom description for the project - This change allows student to add descriptions to their projects, similar to what they did in the planet page.

 ---

-### 💡 Frontend: Forking projects & Student written Description for Projects
+###  Frontend: Forking projects & Student written Description for Projects

 - Fork Button in UI: Users now see a "Fork This Project" button while inside any project.
 - It also retains all commit history from the original repository in the fork.